toblinkz/doc-ssr-test/content/error.md

 <br>
 <b>Invalid Sender Id: </b>
 <br>
 This prompt is received when the inputed sender ID is not registered or misspelt.
-Kindly confirm your sender ID on the <a href="https://accounts.termii.com/#/sms/sender-id-management" target="_blank" style="cursor:pointer; color:#406DAD">dashboard</a> or via <a href="https://developers.termii.com/sender-id" target="_blank" style="cursor:pointer; color:#406DAD">API</a>.
+Kindly confirm your sender ID on the <a href="https://accounts.termii.com/#/sms/sender-id-management" target="_blank" style="cursor:pointer;text-decoration:underline; color:#406DAD">dashboard</a> or via <a href="https://developers.termii.com/sender-id" target="_blank" style="cursor:pointer; text-decoration:underline;  color:#406DAD">API</a>.
 <br>
 <br>
 <b>Device not found: </b>
 <br>
 This occurs when your device is not registered or recognised by our system.
-Visit your dashboard to <a href="https://accounts.termii.com/#/devices" target="_blank" style="cursor:pointer; color:#406DAD">register</a> your device.
+Visit your dashboard to <a href="https://accounts.termii.com/#/devices" target="_blank" style="cursor:pointer;text-decoration:underline; color:#406DAD">register</a> your device.
 <br>
 <br>
 <b>Insufficient balance: </b>
 <br>
 Wallet balance is not sufficient to perform that particular transaction.
-Kindly visit your dashboard to <a href="https://accounts.termii.com/#/billing/fund" target="_blank" style="cursor:pointer; color:#406DAD">top-up</a> your account or request an invoice.
+Kindly visit your dashboard to <a href="https://accounts.termii.com/#/billing/fund" target="_blank" style="cursor:pointer;text-decoration:underline;color:#406DAD">top-up</a> your account or request an invoice.
 <br>
 <br>
 <b>No active subscription on your device:</b>
 <br>
 Your device subscription has expired.
-Visit your <a href="https://accounts.termii.com/#/devices" target="_blank" style="cursor:pointer; color:#406DAD">dashboard</a> to renew subscription.
+Visit your <a href="https://accounts.termii.com/#/devices" target="_blank" style="cursor:pointer;text-decoration:underline;  color:#406DAD">dashboard</a> to renew subscription.
 <br>
 <br>
 <b>Service temporarily unavailable:</b>
 <br>
-In this rare instance, Termii is experiencing a downtime. <a id="CHATID"  style="cursor:pointer; color:#406DAD">Kindly contact the administrator</a>.
+In this rare instance, Termii is experiencing a downtime. <a id="CHATID"  style="cursor:pointer;text-decoration:underline; color:#406DAD">Kindly contact the administrator</a>.
 <br>
 <br>
 <b>This service is currently not active on your account:</b>
 <br>
-The service in question is not active on your account. <a id="CHATID"  style="cursor:pointer; color:#406DAD">Kindly contact your account manager</a>.
+The service in question is not active on your account. <a id="CHATID"   style="cursor:pointer; text-decoration:underline; color:#406DAD">Kindly contact your account manager</a>.
 <br>
 <br>
 <b>Device not active:</b>